KristianColville1/raza-noodles/README.md

 Users can log in or create an account on the website.

-The user must fill up their information, and the page instructs them on how to do so.
+The user must fill in their personal information correctly to be able sign in or sign up, and the page instructs them on how to do so.
 There are two forms for the various sign-in options.

 The user is directed to our 404 error page after completing the form.
 Raza Noodles currently does not have any servers available to handle user data.